GKO95/GKO95.github.io/_articles/programming/PRGMING_Python.md

 ---
 # **PYTHON: BASIC**

 Python is a high-level programming language with applications in numerous areas, including web programming, scientific computing, and artificial intelligence.
-The language is executed sequentially in line-after-line order and doesn't need semicolon `;` to end the line of statement.
+The language is executed sequentially line-after-line and doesn't need semicolon `;` to end the line of statement.

-This section describes on fundamental and basic concepts and coding syntax of Python.
+This chapter describes on basic concepts and coding syntax used in Python.

 ## Interpreter

-Programming language such as C++ uses compiler which translates the source code (written in English) to a computer language (such as binary language) computer can understand for an execution.
-However, interpreter allows computer to execute the program directly from the source code without a translation.
+Programming language such as C/C++ uses compiler that translates a source code (written in English) to a computer language (such as binary language) computer can understand for execution.
+However, interpreter allows computer to execute the program directly from a source code without translation.

 Python is interpreter-driven high-level language: this allows scripting the code much easier than compiler, but its execution time can be slower in comparison.